Causes and treatment of hooded eyes

 Hooded eyes can also be caused by genetic factors or other lifestyle factors, such as sun exposure or smoking.
 However, age is a common factor in the development of hooded eyes.

-While non-surgical treatments, such as makeup, eye creams, or anti-wrinkle injections, can help to temporarily improve the appearance of hooded eyes, surgical intervention, such as upper blepharoplasty, is typically the most effective way to permanently correct hooded eyes caused by age or other factors.
+While non-surgical treatments, such as makeup, eye creams, or anti-wrinkle injections, can help to temporarily improve the appearance of hooded eyes, surgical intervention, such as upper blepharoplasty, is typically the most effective way to correct hooded eyes caused by age or other factors permanently.

 How should I prepare for upper blepharoplasty?